30 Years of Advancing Health Equity

 Unequal Treatment

-The Institute of Medicine publishes Unequal Treatment, which found that a large and consistent body of research underscores the existence of disparities.
+The Institute of Medicine publishes Unequal Treatment, which found that a large and consistent body of research underscores the existence of disparities and offered recommendations for improvements in medical care financing, allocation of care, availability of language translation, community-based care, cross-cultural education, and other arenas.

 -